garethr/garethr-docker/README.md

       socket_bind => 'unix:///var/run/docker.sock',
     }

+Unless specified this installs the latest version of docker from the lxc-docker package.
+However if you want to specify a specific version you can do so:

+    class { 'docker':
+      version => '0.5.5',
+    }

 ### Images

 The next step is probably to install a docker image, for this we have a defined type which can be used like so: